 - What’s one thing you have always wanted to try, but never have?
 Why haven’t you done it yet?

 - What has been the highlight of your year so far?

 - What book, TV or movie character do you most relate to?

 - Who would play you in a movie?

 - If you could trade places with anyone for one week, who would it be?

 - What is something you have always wanted to learn?

 - What question have you always wanted to ask me?
 What do you wish you knew about me?

-If you are spending lots of time at home due to social distancing or quarantine, then this is the perfect time to have some deep, soul-searching conversations with those you love.
+If you are spending lots of time at home due to social distancing or quarantine, then this is the perfect time for some conversation starters to jump-start that deep, soul-searching talk with those you love.

 What is social distancing?